TECT Park Green Flag award tops stellar year

 “We’ve had a great opportunity to experience some of New Zealand’s quality open spaces – a big thank you to the communities behind the management and delivery of these parks.
 Thanks also to the judges who volunteer their time and share their knowledge with the park teams.”

-The 1650-hectare TECT All Terrain Park in Upper Pyes Pa, is a joint venture between Western Bay of Plenty District and Tauranga City councils.
+The 1650-hectare TECT Park in Upper Pyes Pa, is a joint venture between Western Bay of Plenty District and Tauranga City councils.
 It is the base for many outdoor sports user groups and its public facilities include tracks for walking, mountain biking, equestrian and family-focused motorcycle tracks and a dedicated dog exercise area.